dxw/contracts/agreements/acceptable_usage.md

     3. If we take action as a result of this policy we will, as far as we are reasonably able, take steps to minimise the impact upon your services and work with you to resolve any underlying problem.

     4. You must not use our services to send unsolicited commercial email.
-Please note that this includes email from public sector bodies, and does not imply that a paid service is being offered or advertised.
+Please note that "commercial email" includes email from public sector bodies, and does not imply that a paid service is being offered or advertised.

 4. ### Security